November 11, 2020 by Drew Repp

 Out of 601 large counties (those over 1 million in population), Los Angeles ranks No. 601.
 They replace 2019’s last-place finisher, Cook County (Chicago, IL), now No. 600.
 Harris County (Houston, TX) comes in No. 597.
 These are the three most populated counties in the country.
 New York County (Manhattan) ranks No. 570 while Kings County (Brooklyn, NY) is No. 597.

-The Scorecard uses the most currently available data to create a talent index based on population and migration, growth of jobs and skilled workers, and education attainment levels.
+The Scorecard uses the most currently available data to create a talent index based on population and migration, growth of jobs and skilled workers, regional competitiveness, and education attainment levels.
 We’ve been using this index to track trends in talent attraction over the last five years.
 One of these trends is that many major metros are bleeding talent.
 But not all.

 Of the 10 largest metros, two are not in the bottom half of this year’s rankings, but instead make the top 10.
 One county’s diverse industry base continues to drive its regional competitiveness (job change that occurs due to factors within a region—essentially its competitive advantage—as opposed to being the result of broader national trends).
 It also ranks at the top of the index for migration.
 Meanwhile, a California county has strong rankings across the board, but its 2014-2018 in-migration is what pushes it into the top 10.